Why Pre-Approved Auto Loans Make Sense

 Unfortunately, auto dealers have a bad reputation.
 There are plenty of good ones out there, but the bad ones give every dealer and salesperson a bad rap.

-You never know who you’re going to deal with, so having an auto loan preapproved improves your chances of negotiating on what really matters: your new auto’s price.
+You never know who you’re going to deal with, so having an auto loan preapproved improves your chances of negotiating on what matters: your new auto’s price.

 Dealers are notorious for trying to focus your attention on the monthly payment (is it a payment you can stomach?).
 That way, they have room to fiddle with other parts of the deal.
 A monthly payment is calculated using several ingredients: the loan amount, the loan term (how many years), and the interest rate.
 Once you agree to a payment, they can try to squeeze profits out by manipulating these ingredients.